kim3-sudo/ArtLookup/admin/Contributions.md

     5. If merging the branch would cause a merge conflict, you'll be prompted to resolve these now; GitHub will report that your branch cannot automatically be merged.
 Otherwise, you'll see that the active branch has no conflicts with the base branch.
     6. Click the button to merge the pull request, then confirm the merge.
     7. If everything works correctly, you'll see that your branch has been successfully merged, and that the branch can now safely closed and deleted.
 Please delete your merged branches!

-## tl;dr

-1. Make or checkout a branch.
-2. Make edits to the branch.
-3. When you're done, make a pull request and merge the branch into the origin branch or the master branch.
-4. Delete the branch.

 ## Merging and Branch Management Cheat Sheet